E-CAM/E-CAM-Library/Classical-MD-Modules/modules/n2p2/n2p2_improved_link_hpc/readme.rst

 <https://github.com/CompPhysVienna/n2p2/pull/49>`__ was integrated in the new
 build process. *CabanaMD* is an `ECP proxy application
 <https://proxyapps.exascaleproject.org/>`__ which makes use of the `Kokkos
-<https://github.com/kokkos/kokkos>`__ performance portability and *n2p2* to port
+<https://github.com/kokkos/kokkos>`__ performance portability library and *n2p2*
-neural network potentials in MD simulations to GPUs and other HPC hardware.
+to port neural network potentials in MD simulations to GPUs and other HPC hardware.

 ..
 Keep the helper text below around in your module by just adding "..  " in front of it, which turns it into a comment